makezurich/makezurich-hardware-intro/README.md

 To get your data from TTN, see [#MakeZurich software intro](https://github.com/make-zurich/makezurich-software-intro).

-Connecting to the board is possible over UART, a Python library is available on demand (more to come).
+Here is how to connect the UART pins (more soon).
 <img src="https://live.staticflickr.com/65535/50461790688_8b01f7b434.jpg" width="512"/>

 ### More Nano BLE 33 Sense resources